Incident Under Investigation

 Calls for Review of Emergency Vehicle Protocols

-Road safety groups are using the incident to renewed calls for better training of emergency vehicle drivers and clearer guidelines on overtaking procedures.
-They emphasize that even during emergencies, ambulance drivers must exercise reasonable care to avoid causing harm to other road users.
-The Metropolitan Manila Development Authority and the Land Transportation Office have repeatedly reminded drivers that yielding to emergency vehicles does not exempt them from exercising due diligence on the road.
-Both the emergency vehicle operator and civilian drivers share responsibility for preventing collisions.
+The Metropolitan Manila Development Authority and the Land Transportation Office remind drivers that yielding to emergency vehicles does not exempt anyone from exercising due diligence.
+Both emergency vehicle operators and civilian drivers share responsibility for preventing collisions.

 Victims Receiving Medical Care